-Another beautiful greenway is now available to visitors looking for outdoor activities in Ireland this summer and beyond.
+Another beautiful greenway is now available to visitors looking for outdoor activities in Ireland.

 This news item and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.

-The Limerick Greenway officially opened on July 1st after months of extensive refurbishment.
+The Limerick Greenway officially opened in July 2021 after months of extensive refurbishment.

-Like many of Ireland’s greenways, this one, too, was once an old railroad that ran from Limerick city to Tralee in Co.
-Kerry.
+Like many of Ireland’s greenways, this, too, was once an old railroad that ran from Limerick city to Tralee in County Kerry.

 The line opened between 1867 and 1880 and closed between 1975 and 1977.